 A focus on this is very welcome, as emotionally stable and happy men and boys is good news for women and girls and society in general.
 However some of the commentary carries an undercurrent (sometimes stated more overtly) of blame toward women and particularly feminism for somehow emasculating men.
 The sub text is ‘If only women hadn’t taken men’s places, they would be ok’.

 Very little of it (commentary) acknowledges let alone interrogates men’s historical relationship to women and their role in women’s subjugation or the changes that women have fought for in the face of male resistance.
 For all their frailties the fact remains that men still hold most positions of power and have the most influence over our culture.
 In other parts of the world they continue to dehumanise women with impunity.
-Women campaigned for change in their own lives and so can men.
+Women have campaigned for change in their own lives and so can men.

-Men should be educated about the history of women’s rights and encouraged to discuss their fear of losing status and power, their desire or not to spend more time caring for family members, their ability or not to express emotion and vulnerability, what kind of lives they want, what kind of relationships they want – in the safety of male only groups.
+I would like to see men educated about the history of women’s rights and encouraged to discuss their fear of losing status and power, their desire or not to spend more time caring for family members, their ability or not to express emotion and vulnerability, what kind of lives they want, what kind of relationships they want – in the safety of male only groups.

 Understand women’s everyday lives and concerns and communicate them to male employees